heinasmaki/colorplane/README.md

 # Colorplane

 Spin model simulator for plane colorings.
 Computes the ground state of a multicomponent spin system in a lattice, where the number of equal spin values unit distance apart is minimized.
-When interpreting spin values as colors, the output is an approximation to a [plane coloring](https://en.wikipedia.org/wiki/Hadwiger%E2%80%93Nelson_problem).
+When interpreting spin values as colors, the output is an approximation to a plane coloring.
+The code thus attempts to produce approximate solutions to the (probabilistic) [Hadwiger-Nelson problem](https://en.wikipedia.org/wiki/Hadwiger%E2%80%93Nelson_problem).

 The principles and methods used by the code are described in the associated paper [Lattice approach to plane colorings](https://arxiv.org/abs/1908.03880v2).